Want to soak in historic cities, forested mountainscapes, and blissful coastlines? See it all on an epic Northeast USA road trip.

 Looking to enjoy the city’s best sightseeing and entertainment?
 This mid-range hotel in the Theater District is a perfect choice.
-Rooms are simple, modern, and relaxing.
+The rooms are simple, modern, and relaxing.

-For a New England urban luxury getaway, the W Boston check all the boxes.
+For a New England urban luxury getaway, the W Boston checks all the boxes.
 Before retiring to the sleek rooms, sip a cocktail at the colorful W Lounge.

 How to get to Boston

-From Newport, it’s about an hour and a half to Boston via MA-24 N. To extend the journey, you can add in side trips to Providence, Cape Cod, or Martha’s Vineyard.
+From Newport, it’s about an hour and a half to Boston via MA-24 N. To extend the journey, you can add in side trips to Cape Cod, Martha’s Vineyard, or Providence, RI.